The situation

 -

 Bedrock Prompt Management.
 AWS-native prompt registry.
 Create a prompt with a template, variables, a selected foundation model, default inference config (TemperatureA knob (usually 0 to 2) that controls how much the model deviates from its highest-probability next token. , top-p, max TokenThe unit of text an LLM actually sees – usually a short character sequence, not a whole word. ), and an optional system message.
-Each prompt has versions; each version is immutable.
-Aliases (
+The working draft is mutable;

 Git-backed templates in a shared repo.
 A